Lisa Kerr

-Elisabeth (Lisa) Kerr is a British business leader.
+Elisabeth (Lisa) Kerr DL is a British business leader.
 After a career in commercial radio, in 2016 she was appointed principal of Gordonstoun.
 She was the first female principal in the school’s history.
 Kerr is also a Deputy Lord-Lieutenant of Moray.

 Early life and education

 Elisabeth Margaret Kerr was born on the 17th of November 1972 in Edinburgh to Andrew Rogerson Kerr and Janet (Jennifer) Kerr.
 Her father was a music advisor for Lothian region, a music teacher, and a retired football player for Partick Thistle F.C.
 Her mother was a headteacher and a lecturer at The University of Edinburgh.
 Kerr grew up in Pencaitland, and has one brother.

 Kerr attended Broughton High School, Edinburgh, and the City of Edinburgh Music School before studying Music at the University of York.

 Early career

 Her early career was in the commercial radio industry.
 She was a presenter and producer for Classic FM and Radio Forth and was Group Managing Director of Radio Services Ltd before becoming Director of Strategy for RadioCentre, the UK commercial radio industry trade association.